zlaalamiWD/readme/docs/Documentation/pharmacy-apis-copy/mailbox-copy-1.md

 1. Retrieve a batch of messages.
 2. Acknowledge the batch using the batchId returned from #1 using a POST method.

-Note, the status messages are not considered delivered and removed from the mailbox until the receipt of the message is acknowledged by using a DELETE method with the batchId as a query parameter.
-Hence, another status request should not be submitted until the previous status response is acknowledged.
+Note: Status messages are not considered delivered or removed from the mailbox until an acknowledgment is sent using a POST request with the batchId as a query parameter.\
+Until this acknowledgment is received, subsequent status fetch requests will return the same events with the same batchId.
+To avoid duplicate status data, do not submit another status request until the previous response has been acknowledged.

 ### Server